chalmers-revere/opendlv-sim-camera/README.md

 ## Usage

 To run this microservice using Docker start it as follows.
+Make sure to first run `xhost +` to allow Docker to display the graphical window.
+The below was tested on Wayland.

+Note: The output image will painted gray as long as no opendlv-sim-global microservice is running.

-For Intel GPUs:
+### Intel GPUs

 ```
-docker run --rm -ti --init --ipc=host --net=host -v ${PWD}/myMap:/opt/map -v /tmp:/tmp -e DISPLAY=$DISPLAY chalmersrevere/opendlv-sim-camera:v0.0.2-mesa --cid=111 --frame-id=0 --map-path=/opt/map --x=0.0 --z=0.095 --width=1280 --height=720 --fovy=48.8 --freq=7.5 --verbose
+docker run --rm -ti --init --device /dev/dri --ipc=host --net=host -v ${PWD}/myMap:/opt/map -v /tmp:/tmp -e DISPLAY=$DISPLAY chalmersrevere/opendlv-sim-camera:v0.0.2-mesa --cid=111 --frame-id=0 --map-path=/opt/map --x=0.0 --z=0.095 --width=1280 --height=720 --fovy=48.8 --freq=7.5 --verbose
 ```
+Note: You need to add `--device /dev/dri` to allow Docker to use the Intel GPU.

-For Nvidia GPUs:
+### Nvidia GPUs

 ```
 docker run --rm -ti --init --gpus all --ipc=host --net=host -v ${PWD}/myMap:/opt/map -v /tmp:/tmp -e DISPLAY=$DISPLAY chalmersrevere/opendlv-sim-camera:v0.0.2-nvidia --cid=111 --frame-id=0 --map-path=/opt/map --x=0.0 --z=0.095 --width=1280 --height=720 --fovy=48.8 --freq=7.5 --verbose
 ```
+Note: You need to add `--gpus all` to allow Docker to use the Nvidia GPU.

+#### Troubleshooting

 Make sure that Nvidia works in Docker by running
 ```
 docker run --gpus all nvidia/cuda:11.3.0-runtime-ubuntu20.04 nvidia-smi
 ```

-For software rendering (for example in VirtualBox):
+### Software rendering

+Useful when for example running in VirtualBox, as virtual machines are not able to access the GPUs of the host system.
 ```
 docker run --rm -ti --init --ipc=host --net=host -v ${PWD}/myMap:/opt/map -v /tmp:/tmp -e DISPLAY=$DISPLAY chalmersrevere/opendlv-sim-camera:v0.0.2-swr --cid=111 --frame-id=0 --map-path=/opt/map --x=0.0 --z=0.095 --width=1280 --height=720 --fovy=48.8 --freq=7.5 --verbose
 ```

-Note: The output image will painted gray as long as no opendlv-sim-global microservice is running.

-### Using Docker compose
+## Using Docker compose

 To run a complete camera simulation using docker-compose:
 ```